 The recommended gasoline to use in this vehicle is 87 minimum octane regular unleaded.
-In many areas, oxygenates are added to the gasoline.
 Oxygenated gasolines containing up to 10% ethanol or 5% methanol are acceptable gasolines.

 When using ethanol-blended gasoline, it is not necessary to add a gasoline antifreeze since ethanol will prevent the accumulation of moisture in the fuel system.